 A. Health Insurance

 Florida SouthWestern State College participates in a consortium with other Florida Community Colleges.
-The cost of coverage for full-time regular and full-time temporary employees (working six full consecutive months or more in the same position) is paid 100% by the College.
 Coverage for eligible dependents is available at group rates.
 Employees in other classifications are ineligible for health insurance benefits through the College.
 Health insurance benefits become effective on the first calendar day of the month following the date of full time employment.

 B. Life Insurance

-Term life insurance in the coverage amount of $15,000 is provided by the College to all full-time employees and full-time temporary employees (working six full consecutive months or more in the same position) effective on the first calendar day of the month following the date of full time employment.
-Additional supplemental term life insurance in increments of one, two or three times salary may be purchased by the employee upon approval from the insurance company.
+Term life insurance in the coverage amount of $15,000 is provided by the College to all full-time employees. effective on the first calendar day of the month following the date of full time employment.
+Additional supplemental term life insurance in increments of one, two or three times annual base salary may be purchased by the employee upon approval from the insurance company.

 C. Disability Insurance

-The College provides long-term disability insurance coverage for full-time regular and full-time temporary employees (working six full consecutive months or more in the same position) at no cost to the employee.
+The College provides long-term disability insurance coverage for full-time employees at no cost to the employee.
 Voluntary short-term disability insurance is offered by the College, to eligible employees, at the employee’s expense, within the first 30 days of employment.
 Both long-term disability insurance and short-term disability insurance is effective the first calendar day of the month following the date of full time employment.

 D. Ancillary Insurance Plans

-The College offers a variety of ancillary benefits, paid at the employee’s expense, for all full-time regular and full-time temporary employees (working six full consecutive months or more in the same position).
-Examples of ancillary plans include dental insurance, vision coverage and AFLAC plans.
+The College offers a variety of ancillary benefits, paid at the employee’s expense, for all full-time.
+Examples of ancillary plans include dental insurance, vision coverage and Allstate plans.
 Coverage is effective on the first calendar day of the month following the date of full time employment.

 II.
 Retirement

 Florida SouthWestern State College participates in the Florida Retirement System (FRS).
 Membership is compulsory for all employees holding regularly established positions except adjunct faculty/clinical associates/fire academy instructors, student assistants, employees filling temporary positions established for less than six (6) full consecutive months and employees who are eligible to elect optional retirement plan(s).
-The College makes the entire contribution to FRS or an elected optional retirement plan at no cost to the employee.

 It is the desire of the District Board of Trustees to recognize Florida SouthWestern State College retirees for their years of dedicated service by extending to them a number of privileges.
 In order to qualify as an Florida SouthWestern State College “retiree”, employees must officially retire from the Florida Retirement System or other qualified College retirement program.
 Certain group benefits can be continued at the retiree’s expense after retirement including health, dental and life insurance.